codacy/codacy-dartanalyzer/docs/description/field_initialized_in_parameter_and_initializer.md

 #### Example

-The following code produces this diagnostic because the field `f` is initialized both by a field formal parameter and in the initializer list:
+The following code produces this diagnostic because the field `f` is initialized both by an initializing formal parameter and in the initializer list:

 ```dart
 class C {